 - We recommend keeping an eye out for a layout that works for you.
 For example, if you’re doing a biography, think timeline layout or a versus template to compare and contrast two subjects.

-Speaking of text styling though, you can use our Text Frame tool to make text and titles with graphics created by our in-house design team.
-We have plenty of themes available so hopefully one will fit the topic of your school project.
+Speaking of text styling, though, you can use our Text Frame tool to make text and titles with graphics created by our in-house design team.
+We have plenty of themes available on Piktochart for students, so hopefully, one will fit the topic of your school project.
 Super easy.

-You can also customize how your graphics look by changing the colors, resizing and rotating them.
+You can also customize how your graphics look by changing the colors, resizing, and rotating them.
 Our Photo Frame feature allows you to drag and drop your photos into ready-made designs that will mask and pair your photos with text.
-These would be good to use if you are trying to introduce a portrait of a historical person or something along those lines.
+These would be good to use when you want to introduce a portrait of a historical person or something along those lines.

 Visualize your data

 Use the tools available in the left sidebar to visualize your data.
-There are tons of options to create charts, graphs, and maps that can be customized to beautify your data.
-Of course, this depends on if you have data to represent but it’s always good to have something to backup whatever point you’re trying to make.
+There are tons of options on Piktochart for students to create graphs, charts, and maps that can be customized to beautify your data.
+Of course, this depends on if you have data to represent, but it’s always good to have something to backup whatever point you’re trying to make.
 In addition to impressing them with your design, it will ultimately make your argument stronger and easier to digest.

 A popup will appear to help you choose the best chart style for your data, coupled with a spreadsheet to input your data.
 If you want, you can connect the chart to a Google Sheet (if you use it for school).
 As you update the data in the Sheet, the graph will change as well.